 Karla’s versions of Brubeck classics such as “Take Five,” “Far More Blue,” and “Trav’lin Blues” are heard on jazz radio internationally.

 A new recording introducing Karla Harris as songwriter is slated for release in 2018.
 Titled “Certain Elements,” the project is a suite of original tunes, plus covers of songs written by Michel Legrand, Marilyn and Alan Bergman, Bill Withers, Jim Hall, Terry Kirkman and others, arranged especially for Karla by some of her closest colleagues.
 Featuring a sparkling roster of musicians from Portland and Atlanta, “Certain Elements” brings together Karla’s past decade musically.
 The project, like the artist herself, is a blend of backgrounds, and joins contemporary jazz, Latin, swing, and blues influences.

-In 2017, Karla was named an artist-in-residence at Kennesaw State University, where she teaches applied vocal jazz to aspiring singers embracing the art form, a role she relishes.
+Karla is a proud graduate of the University of Missouri – St. Louis, where she earned a degree in Speech Communications with certification to teach speech and drama.
+In 2017, she was named an artist-in-residence at Kennesaw State University, where she teaches applied vocal jazz to aspiring singers embracing the art form, a role she relishes.

 Karla is based in Atlanta, where she lives with her family and one sassy poodle.